JanBurp/VeloDashboard/README.md

 ### Power

 - For power i choose Lipo batteries of 12.6 Volts.
-Other batteries are possible if they fill in the range the power regulator can handle.
+Other batteries are possible.
 - [Polo Mini Pushbutton Power Switch](https://www.pololu.com/product/2809) is a on/off switch, whith reverse protection and more.
 - Power regulator to 5V.
 The Teensy has it's own regulator for 5V to 3.3V.